nickserv/danamccurdy.com/_posts/2017-06-27-above-the-clouds.md

   - life
 ---
 To rise above our own opinions, like a plane ascending above the clouds, is to break through into a clear sky, where there is nothing but clarity and peace.

 Looking down,
 we see the cloudy confines
-of our usual abode,
+where we usually dwell,
-a comfortable prison
+our comfortable prison
 of prejudice and judgement.

 We see the hell below us;
-above us,
+and above us,
 only sky.